SyneRBI/SIRF-SuperBuild/docker/README.md

 - For a service (Jupyter) container:
     + `./sirf-compose-service`
+- For a container hosting 10 Jupyter servers:
+    + `./sirf-compose-service-multi`
 - For a basic interactive container:
     + on Linux: `./sirf-compose`
     + on Windows: `docker-compose`